Women in Europe: Promoting gender equality

 Legally, women in Andorra have equal rights under the laws of the Principality of Andorra.
 Andorra was slow to give women legal rights: women's suffrage was achieved only in 1970.
 In recent years, however, women have progressed significantly.
 Politically, Andorran women won 15 seats during their country's parliamentary election of 2011; for this reason, Andorra became the first nation in Europe and the second country internationally to have elected a "majority female legislature".

 The legal position of women in Austria improved since the middle of the 1970s.
 Based on a December 1993 study about the status of Women in Austria, the priority of legislation in Austria is based on the equal treatment of both genders rather than having equal rights only.
 Thus, Austrian women benefit from their government's attempt "to compensate for gender-specific inequality of burdens".
-However, despite of the legislative improvement in relation to the status of women in Austrian society, the concept of traditional roles prevailed.
+However, despite the legislative improvement in relation to the status of women in Austrian society, the concept of traditional roles prevailed.
 Austrian men regard most household chores and child-rearing responsibilities as being within the realm of Austrian women.
 Both education and gender are the basis of income levels.

 Women in Azerbaijan nominally enjoy the same legal rights as men; however, societal discrimination is a problem.
 In Croatia, gender equality is part of Article 3 of the Constitution of Croatia.
 A Gender Equality Ombudsman and the Office for Gender Equality has existed since 2003.
 Czech Republic After the period in the history of the Czech Republic known as the Velvet Revolution, many women have become individuals with full-time jobs and who, at the same time, are also focusing on their responsibilities as homemakers, giving themselves "a high sense of personal efficacy and independence" within Czech society.

 Finnish women enjoy a "high degree of equality" and "traditional courtesy" among men.
 In 1906, the women of Finland became the first women in Europe to be granted the right to vote.
 There are many women in Finland who hold prominent positions in Finnish society, in the academics, in the field of business, and in the government of Finland.
 An example of powerful women in Finnish politics is Tarja Halonen, who became the first female president of the country (she was Foreign Minister of Finland before becoming president).

 The status of Grecian women has undergone change and more advancement upon the onset of the twentieth century.
 In 1957, they received their right to vote, which led to their earning places and job positions in businesses and in the government of Greece; and they were able to maintain their right to inherit property, even after being married.

 Today, the Netherlands has the happiest women in the world, according to one study.